 Given a semesters worth of time, we were able to have the NAO robot draw a somewhat decent interpretation of the shape it sees.
 We learned quite a bit about robotics from this project including properly setting up motion trajectories, understanding and using motion interpolation and bilinear interpolation for pixel positions found to the workspace, and how to decide the various approaches that can be used to solve a robotics related problem.
 If we had more time, we would liked to have the NAO robot draw different shapes/objects dependent in the NAO’s workspace.
 Also, we would have liked to be able to tweak the motion trajectory algorithm in order to have smoother lines drawn.
 This could have potentially been solved by using a marker that had a prismatic joint for its tip, so that there would be little friction between the paper and the marker (no jerkiness between each angle position drawn).
 Also, it could have been pretty cool to if the NAO robot could draw, based on our current codebase, other objects like trees, cars, houses, etc.

 We would like to thank Caitrin Eaton for all her help and support for making our progress possible.
-Caitrin helped us understand bilinear interpolation, how to define the NAO’s workspace, and overall help on just about any small issues along the way.
+Caitrin helped us understand bilinear interpolation, how to define the NAO’s workspace, and did an incredible job explaining other things along the way.
 Also, we would like to thank Garfield Huang for his help teaching us about the various ways the NAO operates.
 Finally, we would like to thank Dr. Yu Sun for allowing us to work on this project this semester!
 Dr. Sun’s research can be found here!